polidahiya/Todolist-second/README.md

 Navigate to the backend directory using the terminal.
 Run npm install to install the required dependencies.
 Configure the database connection and authentication settings.
-Run node app.js to start the backend server.
+Run node server.js to start the backend server.

 ---Database Setup
 Set up a database MongoDB and create necessary collections  Users and Tasks.
 Update the database configuration in the backend to connect to your database.
+(or simply provide the MongoDB altas link in the 'db_link' variable in server.js file)

 _______  Usage  ______

 ---Signing Up
 On the Todo website's homepage, find the "Sign Up" link and click on it.
-Fill out the registration form with a username and password.
+Fill out the registration form with a name,email and password.
 Click the "Sign Up" button to create your account.
 You will be redirected to the login page after successful registration.